gvwilson/sensibleadventures/cloudherd/cloudherd.md

 For one frightened heartbeat she thought it was the crows that had attacked them when they were rescuing the soldiers, but then a voice squawked, "Put out yer arm, ya difty!
-The poofy glant won't have me on't!"
+The poofy won't have me on't!"

 She straightened up and held out her arm.
 With a sound like a towel being snapped, a broad-winged condor spread his wings to stop himself and settled onto